 From objects to stories.

-At the intersection where all these things overlap, you are sure to find a rich life surpassing convenience.
+At the intersection where all these things converge, you are sure to find a rich life surpassing convenience.

 To connect the artistry and thoughts of the craftsmen with the lifestyle and feelings of the audience through design.